software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 3
 >
+> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "quiz creation date" and "add question"
+> 2. Create an issue for each _user story_.
+Add a label "user story" and the user story's label for each issue.
+Add the issues to the Product Backlog project and move them to the "In Sprint" column

+{: .important-title }

+> Exercise 4
+>
 > Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Sprint 1 Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
 > If you didn't manage to implement all user stories during Sprint 1, move the task related issues of the unfinished user stories to the Sprint 2 Backlog project.

 {: .important-title }

-> Exercise 4
+> Exercise 5
 >
-> Come up with tasks for the second user story, "As a teacher, I want the quizzes to be listed from newest to oldest so that I can find the latest quizzes quickly".
+> Plan the tasks for the second user story, "{{site.sprint_2_user_story_2}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 11 to get tips for the implementation.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 {: .important-title }

-> Exercise 5
+> Exercise 6
 >
-> Come up with tasks for the third user story, "As a teacher, I want to add a question for a quiz so that my students can learn about course-related topics".
+> Plan the tasks for the third user story, "{{site.sprint_2_user_story_3}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 11 to get tips for the implementation.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 {: .important-title }

-> Exercise 6
+> Exercise 7
 >
-> Come up with tasks for the fourth user story, "As a teacher, I want to see a list of quiz-related questions so that I know which questions the quiz has".
+> Plan the tasks for the fourth user story, "{{site.sprint_2_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 12 to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 {: .important-title }

-> Exercise 7
+> Exercise 8
 >
-> Come up with tasks for the fifth user story, "As a teacher, I want to delete quiz-related questions so that I can get rid of questions I don't need".
+> Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 13 to get an idea what the implementation could look like.

-{: .important-title }

-> Exercise 8
 >
-> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "quiz creation date" and "add question"
-> 2. Create an issue for each _user story_.
-Add a label "user story" and the user story's label for each issue.
-Add the issues to the Product Backlog project and move them to the "In Sprint" column
-> 3. Create an issue for each _tasks_ of the _first five user stories_.
-If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
-Add a label "task" and the task related user story's label for each issue.
-Add the issues to the Sprint 2 Backlog project and move them to the "Todo" column
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 {: .important-title }